Interdisciplinary Online Training camp for Young Professionals of Different Disciplines in the Cultural Heritage Sector

 The Training Camp

-The program of the training camp is based on the HERITAGE-PRO training modules, the guidelines, the training kit and a complementary leisure and social program.
-Through the social program (e.g. group tasks, getting to know each other, etc.) the different professional groups are to come closer and mutual understanding for each other is to be developed.
-In addition, information on career opportunities in the field of cultural heritage is provided and HERITAGE-PRO materials are applied, tested and evaluated in practice.
+The program of the training camp was based on the HERITAGE-PRO training modules, the guidelines, and the training kit.
+It also included a social program.
+Through the social program (e.g. group tasks, getting to know each other, etc.) the different professional groups came closer and mutual understanding for each other was developed.
+In addition, information on career opportunities in the field of cultural heritage was provided and HERITAGE-PRO materials were applied, tested, and evaluated in a practical way.

-The “Häusener Kran” in St. Goarshausen (Rhineland-Palatinate) will serve as a practical application and teaching example.
+The “Häusener Kran” in St. Goarshausen (Rhineland-Palatinate) served as a practical application and teaching example.
 The “Häusener Kran” is an industrial monument from the year 1917, which will be restored in 2021.
 The crane is located in the middle of the region of the UNESCO World Heritage “Upper Middle Rhine Valley”.
-The participants will also be accommodated in this region during the training camp.

 Program of the camp

-The first day of the training camp consists of an introduction program for the participants, training on the basics of interdisciplinary cooperation and an introduction to the materials of HERITAGE-PRO.
-In the afternoon the „Häusener Kran“ will be visited together with experts from the field of monument protection and restoration.
-The focus will be on practical and administrative procedures for the preservation of cultural heritage sites and the exchange with the experts.
-The evening is at your own disposal.
-All participants have the opportunity to participate in a tasting of regional wines.
+The training camp consisted of an introduction program for the participants, training on the basics of interdisciplinary cooperation, and an introduction to the materials of HERITAGE-PRO.
+The „Häusener Kran“ was virtually visited together with experts from the field of monument protection and restoration.
+The focus was on practical and administrative procedures for the preservation of cultural heritage sites and the exchange with the experts.

-The target group are postgraduates and young people who are at the beginning of their professional life and who have started or would like to start their first job in heritage preservation.
-It is aimed at non-academic and academic professionals:
+The participants were postgraduates and young people who are at the beginning of their professional life and who have started or would like to start their first job in heritage preservation.
+It was aimed at non-academic and academic professionals:

 - Young professionals of the crafts sector (e.g. plumbers, carpenters, technicians, facility managers etc.)

-- Masters’ candidates, doctoral candidates and postgraduates of European universities in the fields of cultural management, cultural heritage, art history, architecture, urban and regional planning, geography, real estate management, etc. (but not exclusively)
+- Masters’ candidates, doctoral candidates, and postgraduates of European universities in the fields of cultural management, cultural heritage, art history, architecture, urban and regional planning, geography, real estate management, etc.

-Participants will receive a certificate about the successful participation in the training camp certifying newly obtained interdisciplinary competences.
+Participants received a certificate about the successful participation in the training camp certifying newly obtained interdisciplinary competencies.